About

 Research Interests

-• Application-Driven Machine Learning: Focusing on application-driven AI research to tackle complex challenges in various fields.
+- Application-Driven Machine Learning: Focusing on application-driven AI research to tackle complex challenges in various fields, with a strong emphasis on real-world deployment and practical impact.

-• Reinforcement Learning: Exploring applications of reinforcement learning in scientific problem-solving and discovery.
+- Reinforcement Learning: Exploring applications of reinforcement learning in AI system development and alignment.

-• LLM Reasoning: Taking advantage of LLM reasoning capabilities to learn robust policies.
+- LLM Reasoning: Taking advantage of LLM reasoning capabilities for robust problem-solving (secondary interest).